DecentM/concourse-ts/README.md

 > If you're a developer using a package that depends on `concourse-ts`, you shouldn't
 > install `concourse-ts`.
 Consult your SRE/DevOps team's documentation about
 > using their package.
-This page is for people looking to create an internal
+This page is for people looking to write Pipelines from
-> package that generates organisation-specific configuration files.
+> scratch, or those who are creating an organisation-specific package that
+> customises `concourse-ts`.

-### Usage
+### Programmatic usage

 For the sake of example, the name `corpity-corp` is used throughout this repo when talking about a theoretical organisation using `concourse-ts`.